 Perhaps the biggest reasons that the Amalfi Coast draws crowds are the charming towns perched along the coastline and high in the hills.
 Luxe and colourful Positano has long been the jewel of the Amalfi Coast and the Italians’ choice for a holiday.
 They’ll tell you there are so many things to do in Positano that you just have to visit, at least once.

 Praiano has clusters of white houses, and the dome of its church is covered with bright, colourful majolica tiles.
-The town of Atrani farther along the coast doesn’t get many tourists and remains authentic, making it well worth a visit to experience a local unchanged coastal town.
+The town of Atrani, farther along the coast, doesn’t get many tourists and remains authentic, making it well worth a visit to experience a local unchanged coastal town.
 Then there is Amalfi itself for which the coast is named.
 Established in the 4th century BC Amalfi was long the seaport for trading goods between the East and the West.
 The Duomo Sant’Andrea Apostolo, with its incredible staircase and cloister, is one of the most visited cathedrals on the coast.

 We recommend basing yourself in Positano to take advantage of the “topless” buses that travel back and forth to Amalfi and up to Ravello throughout the day.